fkaya18/Fecom-Inc.-Sales-Data-Analysis/README.md

 ## Overview of Findings

-Fecom Inc. demonstrated strong overall performance during the May 2023 to August 2024 period, generating $15.9 million in total revenue from 99,092 orders with an average order value of $160.9.
+Fecom Inc. demonstrated strong overall performance during the January 2023 to August 2024 period, generating $15.9 million in total revenue from 99,092 orders with an average order value of $160.9.
 After achieving peak performance in November 2023 (7,544 orders, $1.19M revenue), the company has shown volatile monthly performance with an overall declining trend from the peak levels, with August 2024 recording 6,292 orders and $1.02M revenue.
 However, year-over-year analysis reveals robust fundamental growth, with August 2024 showing 50.3% increase in orders and 51.6% revenue growth compared to August 2023.

 The Power BI dashboard overview pages are shown below, and the report has additional examples.
 You can download the full interactive dashboard [here](https://drive.google.com/drive/folders/1zOMeSxpi79LqGce3ZOB6tDb-YG1m_edx?usp=sharing).